artturipa/myblog/tdd_servicenow_intro/post.md

 ## Time to learn

-Before I start to preach about my vision to my peers, I want to learn it myself.
+Before I start to preach about my vision to my peers, I want to learn the discipline myself.
 Hence I will try to write here my experiences following the discipline.